Other Important Links

 (7 Lessons, each with a variable number of questions)

-Additionally, students can earn up to 60 points in bonus (extra) credit:
+Additionally, students can earn up to 70 points in extra credit:

-The following letter grade scale will be used in issuing final grades:
+The following letter grade scale will be used in issuing final grades for students electing the letter grade option:

 Incomplete grades are issued extremely rarely, only in the case of severe family or medical emergencies.
 Significant documentation is required.